giogodo/MaidenLands/README.md

 In the year 1106, one after the other, Saxon kingdoms fell to Nordic invasions.
 Saxon cities ravaged and plundered by pagans, populations killed and enslaved.
-Those who took refuge in deep forests found themselves and their families amongst monsters, magic and outlaws, with no food and armies to defend themselves, thousands wew killed.
-Those who survived the forests and massacare took up arms and organised resistance movements through the MaidenLand.
+Those who took refuge in deep forests found themselves and their families amongst monsters, magic and outlaws, with no food and armies to defend themselves, thousands werw killed.
+Those who survived the forests and massacare took up arms and organised resistance movements throughout the occupied territories.

 Defenders of "A'Lia", a coastal city to the very end of MaidenLands, fought off the pagan invasion of 1106, the city resists the occupation forces even to this day.
 The city has since become a symbol of hope and light to all the resistance movements spread across MaidenLands.